 About the Raptor Relocation Network

-The Raptor Relocation Network is a partnership between Audubon International and the United Airlines Eco-Skies that connects Audubon Cooperative Sanctuary Program member golf courses with airport wildlife managers who are trapping and relocating raptors at New York-area airports.
-The program is designed to protect raptors – including hawks, ospreys and owls – by relocating the birds-of-prey to safer, more suitable habitat on golf courses within the Audubon Cooperative Sanctuary Program.
+The Raptor Relocation Network is a partnership between Audubon International and the United Airlines Eco-Skies that connects Audubon Cooperative Sanctuary Program member golf courses with airport wildlife managers who are trapping and relocating raptors at airports in the New York metro-area and San Francisco.
+The program is designed to protect raptors – including hawks, kestrels and owls – by relocating the birds-of-prey to safer, more suitable habitat on golf courses within the Audubon Cooperative Sanctuary Program.
 These raptors are being relocated for safety reasons, including bird strikes.

 Golf courses are an ideal and under-recognized habitat for raptors due to the abundance of high vantage perches and long, clear views along and across fairways, excellent nesting opportunities, wide variety of habitats, and limited interaction with humans.
 ACSP courses are being managed with wildlife habitat in mind, and have the potential to be designated as Official Release Sites for the Raptor Relocation Network.